alikia2x/cvsa/doc/en/architecure/overview.md

 **Package Breakdown:**

-* **`backend`**: This package houses the server-side logic, built with the [Hono](https://hono.dev/) web framework.
+- **`backend`**: This package houses the server-side logic, built with the [Hono](https://hono.dev/) web framework.
 It's responsible for interacting with the database and exposing data through REST and GraphQL APIs for consumption by the frontend, internal applications, and third-party developers.
-* **`frontend`**: The user-facing web interface of CVSA is developed using [Astro](https://astro.build/).
+- **`frontend`**: The user-facing web interface of CVSA is developed using [Astro](https://astro.build/).
 This package handles the presentation layer, displaying information fetched from the database.
-* **`crawler`**: This automated data collection system is a key component of CVSA.
+- **`crawler`**: This automated data collection system is a key component of CVSA.
 It's designed to automatically discover and gather new song data from bilibili, as well as track relevant statistics over time.
-* **`core`**: This package contains reusable and generic code that is utilized across multiple workspaces within the CVSA monorepo.
+- **`core`**: This package contains reusable and generic code that is utilized across multiple workspaces within the CVSA monorepo.

-### Crawler

-Automation is the biggest highlight of CVSA's technical design.
-The data collection process within the `crawler` is orchestrated using a message queue powered by [BullMQ](https://bullmq.io/).
-This enables concurrent processing of various tasks involved in the data collection lifecycle.
-State management and data persistence are handled by a combination of Redis for caching and real-time data, and PostgreSQL as the primary database.